 21 Choose one of the following topics for a research project.
-A few guiding questions have been provided for you, but you should add more questions that you want to investigate.
 Present your research in a format of your own choosing, giving careful consideration to the information you are presenting.

-a Linking big concepts
+Linking big concepts

-In this chapter six big concepts about cells were discussed.
+In this chapter, six big concepts about cells were discussed.
 Think of a creative way to represent these concepts and make links between them, using as many of the key words in the chapter as you can.
 You might use a concept map or mind map with each of the questions as major bubbles.
 You could choose to use diagrams only or draw a picture that shows all the aspects of the particles of life.
 The method of presentation that you select must enable you to share your ideas with others.

-b Stem cells
+Stem cells